MohanishKhatri/Web_server/README.md

 ## Features

 - Supports both IPv4 and IPv6
-- Handles multiple client connections (one at a time, in a loop)
+- Handles multiple client connections (one at a time, in a loop, or with epoll)
 - Parses a JSON array from HTTP POST requests, sorts it, and returns the sorted array as JSON
 - Simple, modular codebase for learning and extension